integrii/flaggy/README.md

 # flaggy
 Flag parsing with subcommands and any-position arguments.
-No frills!
+No required code layout, and no third party dependencies.

 # TODO

-- flags with single quotes `'`
+- flags with single quotes `'`?
 - help output with templating
-- help displayed when invalid args passed
-- reserve `-h` for an always-there help argument
 - slick readme with logo
 - more meaningful debugging?